exposit/pythia-oracle/README.md

 You will need to replace your old config file with a fresh one from the quicksave or a new game.

-Read the next section on upgrading as well!
+Read the other sections on upgrading as well!

 #### Upgrading from an older version